stakater/stakater-docs/docs/content/sre/tenant-operator/usecases/distributing-secrets-using-sealed-secret-template.md

   sync: true
 ```

-Tenant-Operator will now deploy the sealed secrets mentioned in `Template` to all tenant projects.
+Tenant-Operator will now deploy the sealed secrets mentioned in `Template` to namespaces which have the mentioned label.
 The rest of the work to deploy secret from a sealed secret has to be done by Sealed Secrets Controller.